 1 Moreover, rates are being set with these balances included in each historical 2 rate case reflecting base period balances, and an embedded annual amortization 3 amount based on this base period balance.
 Therefore, where the Company does not 4 true-up these amounts in between rate cases, it is conceivable that customers have 5 benefited from this treatment of these costs 6 Q. What is your recommendation with regards to Mr. Mullins' proposed removal 7 of environmental cost regulatory assets from this case, and the corresponding 8 refund of historically collected environmental remediation cost amortization 9 expenses?
 10 A. That the Commission should reject his recommendation.
 11 M. Trapper Mine 12 Q. Please describe the adjustments proposed by AWEC on the Trapper Mine.
-13 A. AWEC continues to include two simultaneous adjustments for the Trapper Mine-to 14 include the reclamation liability in rate base on a year-end basis rather than the 12- 15 month average balance, and to disallow the Trapper Mine entirely based on prudence.
-16 As stated in my reply testimony, these adjustments should not be reflected as 17 independent issues as presented by AWEC.
-If AWEC's primary recommendation is 18 to disallow the Trapper Mine due to prudency, it should not be recommending 19 inclusion of the reclamation liability.
-If AWEC is recommending including the 20 reclamation liability in rate base on a year-end basis, it should be included only if the 0.1 21 mine is prudent and also included in rate base.
-Including and reflecting the
+12 13 Q. A. Please describe the adjustments proposed by AWEC on the Trapper Mine.
+AWEC continues to include two simultaneous adjustments for the Trapper Mine-to 13 AWEC continues to include two simultaneous adjustments for the Trapper Mine-to 13 14 AWEC continues to include two simultaneous adjustments for the Trapper Mine-to include the reclamation liability in rate base on a year-end basis rather than the 12- 13 14 15 AWEC continues to include two simultaneous adjustments for the Trapper Mine-to include the reclamation liability in rate base on a year-end basis rather than the 12-month average balance, and to disallow the Trapper Mine entirely based on prudence.
+13 14 15 16 AWEC continues to include two simultaneous adjustments for the Trapper Mine-to include the reclamation liability in rate base on a year-end basis rather than the 12- month average balance, and to disallow the Trapper Mine entirely based on prudence.
+As stated in my reply testimony, these adjustments should not be reflected as 13 14 15 16 17 AWEC continues to include two simultaneous adjustments for the Trapper Mine-to include the reclamation liability in rate base on a year-end basis rather than the 12- month average balance, and to disallow the Trapper Mine entirely based on prudence.
+As stated in my reply testimony, these adjustments should not be reflected as independent issues as presented by AWEC.
+If AWEC's primary recommendation is 13 14 15 16 17 18 AWEC continues to include two simultaneous adjustments for the Trapper Mine-to include the reclamation liability in rate base on a year-end basis rather than the 12- month average balance, and to disallow the Trapper Mine entirely based on prudence.
+As stated in my reply testimony, these adjustments should not be reflected as independent issues as presented by AWEC.
+If AWEC's primary recommendation is to disallow the Trapper Mine due to prudency, it should not be recommending 13 14 15 16 17 18 19 AWEC continues to include two simultaneous adjustments for the Trapper Mine-to include the reclamation liability in rate base on a year-end basis rather than the 12- month average balance, and to disallow the Trapper Mine entirely based on prudence.
+As stated in my reply testimony, these adjustments should not be reflected as independent issues as presented by AWEC.
+If AWEC's primary recommendation is to disallow the Trapper Mine due to prudency, it should not be recommending inclusion of the reclamation liability.
+If AWEC is recommending including the